Pinita001/Pinita001/README.md

 ### 📌 **Cloud-Based Sales & Intelligence Platform** *(In Progress)*

-Azure-ready ETL pipeline with FastAPI microservices and a Streamlit analytics dashboard.
+AWS-ready ETL pipeline with FastAPI microservices and a Streamlit analytics dashboard.

 ### 📌 **Scientific Calculator App with AI Integration (Flutter)** *(In Progress)*